goadesign/pulse/README.md

 See the [pool package README](pool/README.md) for more details.

+## Examples

+See the [examples](examples) directory for examples of how to use the packages in this repository.

+If you are looking for a more complete example of how to use Ponos to build a distributed system, check out the [weather](examples/weather) example.

 ## License

 Ponos is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full